 The National Museum of Romanticism is housed in an 18th-century building and recreates the artistic, literary and folkloric traditions of the romantic period.
-Romanticism in Spain dominated all areas of thought and artistic creation during the first half of the 19th century, in an exaltation of the human condition, beauty, and nature.
+Romanticism in Spain dominated all areas of thought and artistic creation during the first half of the 19th century, as an exaltation of the human condition, beauty, and nature.
 The museum houses an important collection of 19th-century paintings.
-On display in its galleries, there are works by artists such as Francisco de Goya, Federico de Madrazo and Antonio Esquivel.
-Also on view, beautiful landscapes by Jenaro López de Villamil, Leonardo Alenza´s genre portraits and works by Valeriano Becquer.
-Additionally, there is a fantastic collection of furniture and valuable objects of the romantic era, from pianos to porcelain.
+On display—in its galleries— you’ll find works by artists such as Francisco de Goya, Federico de Madrazo, and Antonio Esquivel.
+Also on view, beautiful landscapes by Jenaro López de Villamil, Leonardo Alenza´s genre portraits and works by Valeriano Bécquer.
+Additionally, there is a fantastic collection of period furnishings and valuable objects of the romantic era, from pianos to porcelain.
 Currently, the catalog of the National Museum of Romanticism includes 16,126 pieces and 4,368 documentary collections, which serve not only to satisfy our curiosity and enjoyment but also as the source of study for artists and scholars.

-José Lázaro Galdiano was a wealthy entrepreneur, intellectual, publisher, and collector, who lived during the 19th and 20th centuries.
-He is best remembered for donating an impressive art collection that currently can be enjoyed in the museum that bears his name.
-The Museum Lázaro Galdiano specializes in medieval art, works from the Italian Renaissance, Flemish primitive paintings, and works by artists of the Spanish Golden Age, such as El Greco, Murillo, and Zurbarán.
+José Lázaro Galdiano was a powerful entrepreneur, intellectual, publisher, and collector, who lived during the 19th and 20th centuries.
+He is best remembered for donating an impressive art collection that is now housed in the museum that bears his name.
+The Lázaro Galdiano Museum collection specializes in medieval art, works from the Italian Renaissance, Flemish primitive paintings, and works by artists of the Spanish Golden Age, such as El Greco, Murillo, and Zurbarán.
 Furthermore, it includes British paintings, works by Guardi and Tiepolo, as well as portraits and paintings from Goya´s black period.
-The museum also has a large collection of antique furniture, hats, fans and ancient weapons.
+The museum also has a large selection of antiques, furnishings, traditional hats and fans, as well as ancient weaponry.

-A cultural institution with a long history, the current Museum of Costume, which opened in 2004, is devoted to cataloging the historical evolution of clothing and the ethnological heritage of the peoples of Spain.
-The building—awarded the National Prize of Architecture–opened, in 1975, to house the Spanish Museum of Contemporary Art.
-This magnificent structure was conceived with a very flexible layout that featured multiuse spaces and galleries.
-The Museum of Costume’s collection covers the different historical periods from the point of view of clothing, featuring old and contemporary garments as well as religious vestments.
+A cultural institution with a long history, the current Costume Museum, which opened in 2004, is devoted to cataloging the historical evolution of clothing and the ethnological heritage of the peoples of Spain.
+The building—awarded the National Prize of Architecture—originally opened, in 1975, to house the Spanish Museum of Contemporary Art.
+This magnificent structure was conceived with a very flexible layout that featured multi-use spaces and galleries.
+The Costume Museum’s collection covers the different historical periods from the point of view of clothing, featuring old and contemporary garments as well as religious vestments.
 It also exhibits textiles, jewelry, and accessories of all times.
 The institution organizes attractive tours, exhibitions, workshops, conferences, concerts and activities for children. ■